Sowgandhika01/Student_management_system-backend/README.md

 Getters → Read values
 Setters → Modify values
-Gettes and setters are mainly used to access and modify private data safely.
+Getters and setters are mainly used to access and modify private data safely.
-Constructor → Initialize object

 --If kafka shows error already running port default like that run these commands-- C:\kafka\kafka\bin\windows\kafka-storage.bat random-uuid